valeriad0l/Node.js-Design-Patterns/README.md

-# Node.js Design Patterns
+# Web-Based Enterprise Application Design A2 🎵

+## Description:
-This repository contains implementations of various design patterns in Node.js, based on exercises from the book *Node.js Design Patterns* and *Patterns of Enterprise Application Architecture* by Martin Fowler.
+This assignment requires implementations of various design patterns in Node.js, based on exercises from the book *Node.js Design Patterns* and *Patterns of Enterprise Application Architecture* by Martin Fowler.
 Each question demonstrates a specific design pattern or coding technique in Node.js, organized into separate directories.

-## Table of Contents
+### Table of Contents

 - [Project Structure](#project-structure)
 - [Requirements](#requirements)